Jor741/wp4-use-cases/D4.1/Annex-A.9--UC9-Biometric-Profile-Carrier-Held-Biometrics-for-Seamless-Airport-Travel--INGroupe.md

 ### Testing procedures
-The solution will be tested through the interoperability testing led by the Aptitude WP4 and will as well be test with the involved partner on site at the AMP.
+The solution will be tested through the interoperability testing led by the Aptitude WP4 and will as well be test with the involved partner on site at the L’AÉRO PORT
+DE MARSEILLE PROVENCE (AMP).

 ### Legal, regulatory aspects